biowpn/bioweapon/_posts/2026-01-25-mixing-n-phase-initialization.md

 };
 ```

 This feels hacky - an `optional` that is always engaged so it's not really *optional* in the literal sense - but it works!
 There's no heap allocation or indirection.
-There is still that extra `bool` member and the `->` awkwardness every time `y` is used.
+There is still that extra `bool` from `optional` and the `->` awkwardness every time `y` is used.
 Can we do away with those as well?

 Now we're entering the non-standard (read: dangerous) territory.
 We don't want automatic construction, and we don't want indirection.
-That leaves us with one way - raw storage and handling the construction (and destruction!) ourselves:
+That leaves us with one way - raw storage and manual construction (and destruction!):

 ```cpp
 class C {